dtuskippy/reading-notes/401/class-19.md

 1. What is the difference betweeen SQS and SNS?
     * SNS is a distributed publish-subscribe service.
-    * SQS is distributed queuing service.
+    * SQS is a distributed queuing service.
 2. Differences between SQS and SNS in greater detail:
     * Entity Type
        * SQS : Queue (similar to JMS, MSMQ).